Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Results and Discussion

-We first investigate the DJIA index from 1987 to 1990 during and after the Black Monday crash occurred at New York Stock Exchange (NYSE) that was considered one of the worst crashes in the history of the NYSE.
+We first investigate the DJIA index from 1987 to 1990 during and after the Black Monday crash occurred at New York Stock Exchange (NYSE) that was considered one of the worst crash in the history of the NYSE.
 We found that the crash continued for eleven consecutive days.
+Hence, this consecutive eleven days fall is the actual crash-time and should be considered as a single crash.
 Fig.~\ref{fig:1987D} represents the daily closing price of DJIA index during that period.
-In order to identify the number of aftershocks due to the mainshock of the 1987 crash, the duration of the influence of it is identified using the structural break analysis as given in Subsec.~\ref{subsec:sba}.
-The closest breakpoints is shown by the vertical dotted lines in Fig.~\ref{fig:1987D}.
+In order to identify the number of aftershocks due to the mainshock of the 1987 crash, the duration of the influence is identified using the structural break analysis as given in Subsec.~\ref{subsec:sba}.
+The closest breakpoints are shown by the vertical dotted lines in Fig.~\ref{fig:1987D}.
 The first vertical dotted line represents the starting point of the mainshock, and the second dotted line represents the end of the effect of the mainshock.
-Hence, the time of influence of the 1987 crash is from the time of the mian crash till the end of 1989.
+Hence, the time of influence of the 1987 crash is from the time of the main crash till the end of 1989.
 The identified period is consistent with the recovery of the market.

-Fig.~\ref{fig:1987GR} shows the cumulative number ($N$) of aftershocks of magnitude ($M$) larger than or equal to 7\% of the mainshock.
-We performed a fit with the functional form of Eq~\ref{eq:gr}.
-Fig.~\ref{fig:1987GR} shows the typical plot of $M$ versus $\log(N)$ that describes the empirical data well for the study period, i.e., the 1987 crash and its aftershocks follow the G-R power law.
-The straight line represents the best fit, and we obtained the value of $\alpha$ and $\beta$ mentioned in Eqn.~\ref{eq:gr} are 1.6 and 25.0, respectively.
-The figure clearly shows that the aftershocks with high magnitude are significantly less and aftershocks with low magnitude occur more frequently after the mainshock.
-We have also obtained similar paradigmatic behavior of the leading stock price indices and companies due to the financial crisis of 2008 and COVID-19 pandemic, 2020, and the detailed analyses are given below.
+Fig.~\ref{fig:1987GR} shows the log-log plot between cumulative number of events (N) and its corresponding magnitude (M) of DJIA index during the 1987 crash.
+We performed a fit with the functional form of Eq.~\ref{eq:gr}.
+The typical plot of $\log(N)$ vs. $\log(M)$ describes the empirical data well for the study period, i.e., the 1987 crash and its aftershocks follow the GR power law.
+The straight line represents the best fit, and the values of $\alpha$ and $\beta$ mentioned in Eqn.~\ref{eq:gr} are 1.6 and 25.0, respectively.
+The values of $R^2$ and P-value are 0.988 and 0.998, respectively.
+The figure clearly shows that the aftershocks with high magnitude are comparatively less than aftershocks with low magnitude.
+This should be the case as index generally does not fall with a high magnitude regularly.
+We have also obtained similar paradigmatic behavior of the leading stock price indices and companies due to the financial-crisis-2008 and the 2020 COVID-19 pandemic, and the detailed analysis are given below.